rbjakab/code-challenge/src/README.md

 -   **Color Names**: You can specify any number of color names as arguments.
 These should be valid color names from the following list: [`red`, `green`, `blue`, `white`, `black`].
 -   **Flags**:
     -   `--RGB` or `--HEX`: Specify the output format for the color.
 Only one of these should be used at a time.
     -   `--par` or `--seq`: Determine the processing order of the colors.
 Use `--par` for parallel processing or `--seq` for sequential processing.
+Only one of these should be used at a time.

 ### Running the Program